 - Adverse Childhood Experiences (ACE) refer to some of the most intensive and frequently occurring sources of stress that children may suffer early in life, such as multiple types of abuse, neglect, and witnessing violence between parents or caregivers.
 ACE have been shown to be associated with serious health problems later in life, problems such as alcoholism, depression, eating disorders, unsafe sex, HIV/AIDS, heart disease, cancer, and other chronic diseases.
 The ACE International Questionnaire (ACE-IQ) is intended to measure ACE in all countries, and the association between them and risk behaviours in later life.

 - WHO publishes and disseminates evidence on child maltreatment prevention and campaign materials

 - WHO acts as the Secretariat of the Violence Prevention Alliance which has a significant focus on child maltreatment prevention.

-- Leading international experts convened in Mexico City in November 2013 to discuss how the fields of violence prevention and early child development could be better integrated.
+- Leading international experts convened in Mexico City in November 2013 and in Cambridge, UK in September 2014 to discuss how the fields of violence prevention and early child development could be better integrated.